 LDWF recognizes that there are multiple activities occurring within our coastal zone, with the most notable to the oyster industry being coastal restoration and the production of oil and gas resources.
 Spatial conflicts between oyster leases and other activities are well-known and multiple efforts to reduce these conflicts have occurred.
-While recent legislation outlines a process whereby conflicts can be reduced, there are many thousand acres of existing oyster leases that will not be subject to the recent legislative and administrative changes.
+While recent legislation outlines a process whereby conflicts can be reduced, there are many thousand acres of existing oyster leases that will not be subject to the recent legislative and administrative changes as those leases pre-date the regulatory changes.
 A portion of this acreage likely lies in areas that are incapable of oyster production, and it is in the state's best interest to have oyster leases where oyster production is likely to occur, while reducing leased acreage where oyster production is not likely to occur so that other activities on and around those unproductive water bottoms can exist.